tiny8877/okta.github.io/_source/_code/javascript/okta_auth_sdk.md

 });
 ~~~

 Replace each of these property values with ones from your Okta org and application.
-For more information about these properties, see the [Client Configuration section of the Auth SDK reference][authjs-client-configuration].
+For more information about these properties, see the [Client Configuration section of the Auth SDK reference][authjs-reference-client-configuration].

 ### Retrieve ID Token from Okta